jimmynotjim/scrollnav/README.md

 ## Errors

-The plugin will refuse to build and log an error message if it doesn't find your desired container or any sections within the container.
+The plugin will refuse to build and log an error message if it doesn't find your desired container, the insertion target or any of the headlines specified within the container.
 If the nav doesn't show up on load, check your browser's console.

 ## Issues